nicolocarpignoli/GeoAR.js/README.md

 <a-camera gps-camera rotation-reader></a-camera>
 ```

-In addition to that, it has to be added also `rotation-reader` to handle rotation events.
-See [this](https://aframe.io/docs/0.9.0/components/camera.html#reading-position-or-rotation-of-the-camera) for more details.
+In addition to that, we also have to add `rotation-reader` to handle rotation events.
+See [here](https://aframe.io/docs/0.9.0/components/camera.html#reading-position-or-rotation-of-the-camera) for more details.

 ### `gps-entity-place`

 This component makes every entity GPS-trackable.
-It gives a precise world position to the entity, so the user will see it when their phone is pointing to its position in the real world.
+It assignes a specific world position to the entity, so the user can see it when their phone is pointing to its position in the real world.
 If user is far from the entity, their will see it smaller.
 If it is too far, their will not see it at all.

-It requires latitude and longitude as a parameter (example with `a-box` aframe primitive):
+It requires latitude and longitude as a single string parameter (example with `a-box` aframe primitive):

 ```HTML
 <a-box color="yellow" gps-entity-place="latitude: <your-latitude>; longitude: <your-longitude>"/>